Salvation is Created

-"Salvation is Created" is a choral work composed by Pavel Chesnokov in 1912 as the fifth in his Ten Communion Hymns (Op.
+"Thou Hast Wrought Salvation" is a choral work composed by Pavel Chesnokov in 1912 as the fifth in his Ten Communion Hymns (Op.
 25).
 It was one of the last sacred works he composed before he turned to secular arts when the Soviet government began to suppress Christianity.
 Although he never heard his own composition performed, his children had the opportunity following his death.
-"Salvation is Created'" was originally published in 1913 by J. Fischer and Bro. and its popularity drove editors to produce many different versions in both Russian and English.
+"Thou Hast Wrought Salvation'" was originally published in 1913 by J. Fischer and Bro. and its popularity drove editors to produce many different versions in both Russian and English.
 Scored for six voices (SATTBB), the work is a communion hymn based on a synodal Kievan chant melody and Psalm 74 (73 in the Greek version).
 The original Church Slavonic text is as follows: